Russwater RPG Ruleset

 Movement

-Using the movement action PCs can move up to 30 feet in an action and up to 60 feet in a round by using both their actions to move.
+Using the movement action PCs can move up to 30 feet in an action.

 There are 3 ranges: